working-group-two/engineering-blog/pages/blog/_posts/2019-06-25-hacking-dark-themes-with-blend-modes.md

 That’s a lot better (blend modes are fun!).
 Our dark theme is close to done now, but we have one problem remaining: Shadows.
 Because of our blend mode, making things darker means making them brighter, so all our shadows look like white glows.
-Since our base color is white/bright gray, we can’t simply change our shadows to white as there would be no contrast.
+Since our base color is white/light gray, we can’t simply change our shadows to white as there would be no contrast.
-Our solution was to embrace the “glow” feel and change the shadows to a brand colored glows:
+Our solution was to embrace the “glow” feel and change the shadows to brand colored glows:

 <div class="uk-child-width-1-3 uk-child-width-1-2@s bordered-gallery" uk-grid uk-lightbox="animation: fade">
     {% include image.html url="/img/blog/blend-modes/02-console-shadows-light.png" caption="Normally, the menu crates a black shadow on the background"%}
     {% include image.html url="/img/blog/blend-modes/02-console-shadows-glow.png" caption="More of a glow than a shadow"%}
 </div>

-As you might have seen in the previous screenshot, we also made some other adjustments.
+As you might have noticed in the previous screenshot, we also made some other adjustments.
 We made the logo white using a brightness filter, and we made the base font-weight 500 (since contrast is lower in the dark theme).